debarghya-m/multi-user-drawing-app/README.md

 # Multi-User Drawing App

-This is a real-time based multi-user drawing application built with Angular for the client-side, Node.js for the server-side, Socket.IO for real-time communication, and HTML Canvas for drawing.
+This is a real-time base multi-user drawing application built with Angular for the client-side, Node.js for the server-side, Socket.IO for real-time communication, and HTML Canvas for drawing.

 ## Features